My grass looks bad

 Landscaping

-The answer to 'my grass looks bad' is that there are several common causes, including improper mowing, lack of water, pests, disease, or poor soil conditions.
-Symptoms may include thinning, discoloration, or patches of dead or dying grass.
+The answer to 'my grass looks bad' is that there are several common causes, including improper mowing, lack of water, poor soil conditions, and pest or disease issues.
+Symptoms may include patchy, discolored, or thinning grass.
+Solutions can range from adjusting your mowing and watering practices to applying fertilizer or treating for pests.

 Frequently Asked Questions